yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/Before the HOL - Azure Migration.md

 2. Make a note of the public IP address.

-3. Open a browser window, and navigate to **http://ip-address**.
+3. Open a browser window, and navigate to **http://\<ip-address\>**.
 You should see the SmartHotel application, which is running as nested VMs within Hyper-V on the SmartHotelHost.

     ![Browser screenshot showing the SmartHotel application](/Images/BeforeTheHOL/SmartHotel.png)

-You should follow all steps provided *before* performing the Hands-on lab.